rjkooiker/women-of-carifesta/pages/about.md

 -->

-{% include feature/nav-menu.html sections="About this Exhibit;Contributors" %}
+{% include feature/nav-menu.html sections="About this Exhibit;Contributors;Rights" %}

 ## About this Exhibit